-To grow an ‘outstanding’ nursery from the ground up takes patience and commitment – qualities Mahila Samarbakhsh and the team at Lexden Lodge Kindergarten have in abundance, as TN discovered…
+To grow an ‘outstanding’ nursery from the ground up takes patience and commitment – qualities Mahila Samarbakhsh and the team at Lexden Lodge Kindergarten have in abundance, as TEY discovered…

-For many people a job is something you begin at 9.00am, leave at 5.00pm and ignore as much as possible in between.
-For some, like Mahila Samarbakhsh, principal of Lexden Lodge Kindergarten in Colchester, it’s far more.
+For some people a job is something you begin at 9am, leave at 5pm and ignore as much as possible in between.
+For others, like Mahila Samarbakhsh, principal of Lexden Lodge Kindergarten in Colchester, it’s far more.
 “To be able to buy this place, we had to sell our own home – we moved to the top floor and lived here for over three years,” she tells us.
 “We put everything we had into it, heart and soul, because it’s something we believed in.”

 “We fell in love with it because it’s such a beautiful building,” she says of her setting’s home, “but it took us a year to get planning permission – it was sitting here and we couldn’t do anything.
 It then took another a year and a half to complete the renovation.
 It had been a nursing home, so there was a lot of work that needed to be done.
 Everything was a mess – we had to change the electrics, the flooring, the walls, the plastering…” But it wasn’t only the physical work involved in making the building fit for purpose that posed a challenge.
 Mahila, though she had worked as a nursery nurse herself, admits that she had no prior experience of running a business.
 Luckily, she had support: “My husband had his own business,” she explains.

 “Though it’s completely different in some ways, he had that to call upon, and I had experience of working in childcare.
 So we put the two together to make it work – without him I don’t think I would have been able to do it, he played a big part in this.”